St Arnaud, Victoria: Sport

 St Arnaud has an Australian rules football team competing in the North Central Football League.

 The St Arnaud Hockey Club, with five teams, competes in the North Central Hockey Association.
 Playing its home games on the grass of Lord Nelson Park, the club has had success on and off the field, with numerous players chosen to play in representative teams.

-The St Arnaud Netball Club competes in the North Central League against other surrounding towns.
+The St Arnaud Netball Club competes in the North Central Football League against other surrounding towns.

 A horse racing club, the Wimmera Racing Club, schedules two race meetings a year at St Arnaud, including the St Arnaud Cup meeting in October.

 Affiliated with the Australian Clay Target Association, the St Arnaud Gun Club hosts down-the-line shoots each month (except January).
 With three layouts, the gun club provides for traditional down-the-line, continental and ball trap events.

 Golfers play at the St Arnaud Golf Club course.

 St Arnaud fields two teams which play in the North Central Tennis Association.